 Mindfulness is one of the most popular meditation techniques that increases your awareness of the present moment through your senses.
 For example, focusing exclusively on what you can smell, touch, or taste at any given moment.

 When we’re in the present moment, we aren’t able to focus on and worry about the past and future.
 So, during mindful moments, we tend to feel more peaceful.
 Our guide to mindfulness offers more information about the benefits of mindfulness, plus tips on how to get started.

 You could also try downloading apps like Headspace or Calm.
 Both have hundreds of mindfulness exercises that you can practise whilst doing everyday activities.
 Calm also has a number of useful free resources, including gratitude journal templates and mindful living calendars.

 12. Learn to play a musical instrument or develop your music skills

 Music offers so many different things to so many different people.
-But one thing that most people will agree on is that when you’re lost in your favourite song and singing along in your car or in the shower, you probably won’t be thinking about much else.
-It can act as a helpful distraction from anxious thoughts and can significantly lift your mood.
+But one thing that most will agree on is that when you’re lost in your favourite song and singing along in your car or in the shower, you probably won’t be thinking about much else.
+It can help to distract us from anxious thoughts and significantly lift our mood.

-If you’ve got a musical instrument at home that you bought and have never got around to playing, why not dust it off and learn a few chords?
-YouTube is a great place to find music tutorials from people of all sorts of ages and levels, who can break down the basics.
+If you’ve got a musical instrument at home, why not dust it off and learn a few chords?
+YouTube is a great place to find music tutorials from people of all levels, who can break down the basics for you.